matthewmcvickar/oblique-questions-bot/README.md

 After refining the script, I ended up with a JSON file of about 66K questions.

-I then wrote a script ([bot.js](bot.js)) that reads the JSON file, chooses a question from it at random, and tweets the question.
+I then wrote a script ([bot.js](bot.js)) that reads the JSON file, chooses a question from it at random, and posts the question.

 This script is running on Heroku.